Chart Color Schemes

 Cecil Hills's residents are extremely healthy with younger cohorts in particular seeing very low prevalence of common health conditions

-Analysis of health metrics indicates strong performance throughout Cecil Hills.
+Analysis of health metrics indicates strong performance in Cecil Hills.
 Mortality rates and chronic condition prevalence were found to be low, particularly among younger cohorts.

 Private health cover was relatively low at approximately 51% of the total population (~3,492 people), compared to 59.9% across Greater Sydney.
-The most common medical conditions in the area were arthritis and asthma, impacting 5.9 and 5.6% of residents respectively, while 77.6% declared themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
+The most common medical conditions were arthritis (5.9%) and asthma (5.6%).
+77.6% of residents declared themselves completely clear of medical ailments, higher than the Greater Sydney average of 74.6%.
 Working-age residents had low chronic condition prevalence.
-The area has 16.0% of residents aged 65 and over (1,097 people).
+As of June 2021, 16.0% of residents were aged 65 and over (1,097 people).
 Health outcomes among seniors were above average but ranked lower nationally than the broader population.

 Frequently Asked Questions - Health